sfragkoul/sfragkoul.github.io/pages/home.md

 Hi, I’m Stella — welcome!
 I’m a physicist-turned-bioinformatician who loves blending science with creativity.
-I enjoy exploring new things, taking long walks in nature, and preparing flavoursome meals.
+I enjoy exploring new things, taking long walks in nature and preparing flavoursome meals.
 I’m also a D&D adventurer!

 ---